Skip to main content

 Northern Virginia is one of the most linguistically diverse regions in the United States.
 Fairfax County alone is home to large Spanish-speaking, Korean, Vietnamese, Amharic, and Arabic communities.
 At AVI Career Training in Vienna, VA, that diversity is not a barrier — it’s part of who we are.

-This guide answers the real questions ESL students ask before enrolling: Will I understand the coursework?
+This guide answers the real questions ESL students (NO FINANCIAL AID FOR THIS PROGRAM) ask before enrolling: Will I understand the coursework?
 Can I pass the licensing exam in my language?
 Is financial aid available to me?
 Read on — every answer is here.

 If you’ve been wondering whether beauty school is possible for you, the answer is yes.
 Start your application today and take the first step toward a licensed career in beauty and wellness.